vperrinfr/MSFS2020_Mobiflight/radio_panel.md

 Click Apply when done

-Edit "KHz": following edit MHz with preset or input Event ID On Left: Radio - COM1 Standby Freq KHz (-) Decrease
+Edit "KHz": following edit MHz with preset or input Event ID On Left use EventID XXXX Parameter 0 COM1_RADIO_FRACT_DEC_CARRY On Right use EventID XXXX Parameter 0 COM1_RADIO_FRACT_INC_CARRY On Left use EventID 66445 Parameter 0 NAV1_RADIO_FRACT_DEC_CARRY On Right use EventID 66446 Parameter 0 NAV1_RADIO_FRACT_INC_CARRY
-On Right: Radio - COM1 Standby Freq KHz (+) Decrease

 and Precondition
 Select type Config item and chose config COM 1 Preconditon with value = 0

 Exit from Mobiflight software and restart again.
 I always close and restart MF after programming.
-Click Run and start FSX
+Click Run and start MSFS2020

-When you push the Push Button, the value will change from 0 to 1 and then 0 again When value = 1, it will activate "MHz" for you to change freq or value = 0, it will activate "GHz"
+When you push the Push Button, the value will change from 0 to 1 and then 0 again When value = 1, it will activate "MHz" for you to change freq or value = 0, it will activate "KHz".

-Because I have just start doing with MF, Arduino then if I have anything wrong, please let me know.
-I will correct soon.
-Tks
+## How to swap radio frequence

+I didn't use FSUIPC offset, instead I used Event ID.

+For COM1 => 66372
+For COM2 => 66444
+For Nav1 => 66448

+Hope it helps...